ONS-OpenData/WDAtoV3builder/README.md

 # WDAtoV3builder
 Builds experimental V3 input files using codelists and pre-canned CSVs downloaded via the WDA API.

+## Requirements

+Python 3.
+Beautiful Soup 4, so just ``` pip install bs4```

+Everything else should be standard Python Libraries, but jsut in case its: requests, os, zipfile, csv, json, sys

 ## Usage

 Select the ID for the dataset you want to convert from the ONS data explorer (http://web.ons.gov.uk/ons/data/dataset-finder) and use as follows: